BMWGroupTechnologyOfficeUSA/dli-coding-challenge/ar-experience/README.md

 ## Extensions

-Implementing the barebone solution for this project can be trivially achieved specially with the new frameworks provided by Apple and Google.
+Implementing the barebone solution for this project can be trivially achieved, especially with the new frameworks provided by Apple and Google.
 Therefore, we would like to encourage the applicant to use his/her creativity and skills to implement functionalities to make this solution more useful and/or appealing.
 The applicant should feel free to come up with any number of functionalities.
 We try to help by providing some sugestions bellow:

 ### Design Improvements
 * Create a 3D asset of the car itself